davidlamt/personal-blog/content/post/software-development/29-do-not-publish-commented-out-code.md

 But more importantly, the commented out code can cause confusion for future maintainers.
 Think of the questions in the introduction.
 Those would go through the person's head as they glance at the abomination.

-Some other thoughts like "why is this commented out?" and "is this here for a reason" will cross their mind.
+Some other thoughts like "why is this commented out?" and "is this here for a reason?" will cross their mind.
 This further adds to the distractions that they do not need.

 ### The Endless Cycle

 Most likely, the next person who comes upon the commented out code will be deterred from removing it for the fear that it has some use.
-As a result, the next developer comes to the same fork.
+As a result, the next developer after that comes to the same dilemma.
 And so forth.

 Sometimes, comments are evil.
 Actually, I believe they are unnecessary more times than not.